 In most cases, Lyme disease is diagnosed in stage one of the disease by the typical symptoms.
 That is, the typical rash, sometimes also with a flu-like illness, in someone who has been bitten by a tick.
 Other tests are not needed in this situation and treatment is usually given.

 The diagnosis of stage two or three is more difficult.
 Blood tests are helpful (but not always conclusive) in diagnosing the disease if it is suspected from the symptoms.
 Occasionally the fluid from an inflamed joint or skin samples are sent for tests.
-There is one specialised laboratory in the UK where samples are sent to be tested.
+In the UK, it is recommended that the tests should only be only carried out in specialised NHS laboratories.
+Public Health England (PHE) advises that positive tests carried out in other places should be repeated in an NHS laboratory.

 What is the treatment for Lyme disease?